Docs

 Telemetry SDK Attributes

-telemetry.sdk.languageLanguage of the telemetry SDK, e.g., ruby.
+telemetry.sdk.languageLanguage of the telemetry SDK, for example, ruby.

-telemetry.sdk.nameName of the telemetry SDK, e.g., opentelemetry.
+telemetry.sdk.nameName of the telemetry SDK, for example, opentelemetry.

-telemetry.sdk.versionVersion of the telemetry SDK, e.g., 1.4.1.
+telemetry.sdk.versionVersion of the telemetry SDK, for example, 1.4.1.

 List of imported libraries